blevinstein/GameAI/Readme.md

 These are some of the observations I've made while watching the neural network, and may lead to improvements in the algorithm.
 - Backpropagation sometimes leads to "dead neurons", with incoming and/or outgoing weights close to zero.
+Maybe solved by normalization.
 - Learning rates need careful tuning.
 Perhaps I should implement local learning rates, or allow learning rates to mutate.
 - Weights near zero are like a trap: they decrease their effect, and thus their exposure to modification during backpropagation.
-Better results when removing initial weights farther from zero.
-Still see problems when a whole layer of synapses (i.e. one matrix) contains small values.
+Solved by normalizing each matrix, so that a matrix cannot become all zeroes, thus disconnecting two layers from each other.

 ASPIRATIONAL
 ------------